-Join Jess Chadwick for an in-depth discussion in this video Render data with strongly typed views, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Render data with strongly typed views, part of Learning ASP.NET Core MVC.

 - [Instructor] While the ViewBag property…is a convenient way to pass data around,…its dynamic nature often leaves a lot to be desired.…So, in this video I'm going to show you an alternative…to the dynamic ViewBag approach for passing…data from a controller to a view,…which is to pass a strongly typed model…into your view instead.…In order to create a strongly typed view,…we first need to create a type…that we can use as our model.…Before we do that,…let's create a model's folder in the root…of the application to hold all of our model classes in.…

 It's important to note that like the controller classes,…it really doesn't matter to MVC…where you model classes live.…You'll often see this models folder…as a practical convention.…But these models can live anywhere,…even in another project.…In fact, that's usually a pretty good idea.…Anyway, regardless of where it lives,…let's create a brand new class.…Just a simple type named post,…with a couple of properties in it.…Title, posted, author, body et cetera.…Once we have this,…

 - Rendering HTML with Razor

 - Rendering data, view markup, and view logic

 - Validating form data